bbauska/meta-react-basics/README.md

 </p>
 <!-- width="4.0in" height="2.5479451006124236in"} -->

-During this module (one), you&apos;ll learn how to develop a working familiarity with a basic structure and use of the React.js library.
+During this module (one), you'll learn how to develop a working familiarity with a basic structure and use of the React.js library.

 Explore the concepts and practical use of state and stage management and discover how to set up navigation and make use of assets in your React apps.

-You&apos;ll begin by learning how to work with React to build modern user interfaces or UIs on websites front ends.
+You'll begin by learning how to work with React to build modern user interfaces or UIs on websites front ends.

 This involves the concept of standalone parts of the User Interface or